Khushi-Mattu/Selenium-web-driver/README.md

 # Selenium
 <p>
+  This is not a work of my own.
+This is only my interpretation of what I have learnt after watching the tutorial series and documentation whose links
+  I have added in the bibliography.

   First we have to download the web driver from chrome.
 Then first import webdriver from selenium.
 Then we have to specify the path of the webdriver.
   </p>
   <p> We have to get the url by using driver.get("url").
 To close the tab we can do driver.close() but to close the entire browser we have to use driver.quit(). we can get the title of the page by print(driver.title)</p>